 Spraying Solution #2: See Your Veterinarian

-If your cat’s spraying indoors is related to a medical condition, it’s important to see your veterinarian right away.
-Kidney disease and urinary tract infections are nothing to play around with, so be sure to book an appointment right away.
+If your cat’s urine spraying is related to a medical condition, it’s important to see your veterinarian right away.
+Kidney disease and urinary tract infections are nothing to play around with, so be sure to book an appointment immediately.

 If you need a refresher on kidney disease symptoms, please read this post.